omec-project/sdcore-docs/overview/architecture.rst

 APIs to configure the slice as well as all required central network functions.
 SD-Core provides APIs to create and configure network slices and assign resources to each slice.
 Operators can assign a slice for a group of users/devices based on the use case.
 The behavior of each slice is configurable and can be dynamically changed during run time.
-SD-Core’s architecture supports assigning dedicated network functions to a specific slice or providing logical separation if network functions are to be shared among various slices.
+SD-Core's architecture supports assigning dedicated network functions to a specific slice or providing logical separation if network functions are to be shared among various slices.
 Various QoS and access policies can be applied to each slice to control the assigned resources as well as IP